katetolstaya/flight_data/README.md

 To train model, run:
 `python2 train.py`

-This will generate a file in the model folder with the filename corresponding to `grid_filename` in `params.cfg` For example, `./model/grid6.pkl`
+This will generate a file in the model folder with the filename corresponding to `grid_filename` in `params.cfg`.

+For example, `./model/grid6.pkl`

-A trained model is available [here]().
+A trained model is available [here](https://drive.google.com/file/d/1h_70HkkdZEDTbHe6POHzZ2r5qNOPPPR5/view?usp=sharing).
 To skip the training step, download this file and save it in the `./model/` folder

 ## Test model